 - Open Sessions

-Come to the Registration desk in the lobby to check-in and get your badge.7:30 amAdvisory Council Breakfast: (VIP / INVITE ONLY)Topic: Privacy, Common Sense and Other MythsRegistration Level:
+Come to the Registration desk in the lobby to check-in and get your badge.
+SecureWorld staff will be available throughout the day if you have any questions.7:30 amAdvisory Council Breakfast: (VIP / INVITE ONLY)Topic: Privacy, Common Sense and Other MythsRegistration Level:

 7:30 am - 8:30 amLocation / Room: 216AB